Also check out my credit help blog at: The Truth About Credit Cards.com!

 Deed of Trust - a security instrument between the borrower and the lender, recorded in public records as a lien on the subject property.
 It differs from a mortgage in that the bank can foreclose on the property without judicial proceedings.

-Deferred Interest - the amount of interest added to the principal loan balance when a borrower pays less than the interest-only note rate.
+Deferred Interest – the amount of interest added to the principal loan balance when a borrower pays less than the interest-only note rate (see: option arm).

 Delinquency - the failure to make a monthly mortgage payment on time, which can eventually lead to a notice of default, and later a foreclosure.

-Down Payment - an upfront payment to the seller of a property for a portion of the sales price, usually between 5 to 25%.
-The remainder of the sales prices makes up the mortgage amount.
+Down Payment – an upfront payment made by the home buyer toward the property purchase price, usually ranging from five to 20 percent.
+The remainder of the sales prices makes up the mortgage loan amount.

 Earnest Money - a deposit paid to the seller by the buyer as a pledge to complete a real estate transaction.
 If the seller accepts the offer, the deposit is held in escrow and applied to closing costs when the deal is closed.